How to build a quality testing merge process methodology in your organization

 I will never give away, trade or sell your email address.
 You can unsubscribe at any time!

-1. QA can’t verify the fix
+1. QA unable to verify fixes

-5. QA verification additional time
+5. Additional QA verification time

 merge management process